alexanderdaffara/MusicDeepLearning/src/README.md

 # convertFileToInputArr == vectorization of music
 # trainMelodyLSTM() == how to factor in chords?
+# DO we transpose to the same key?
  Ideas: If multiple vectorizations, GANy thing; Music2Vec